(Originally published January 27, 2017)

-My focus on staying physically fit and encouraging clients to be fit is due to the increasing cost for healthcare as we age.
+My focus on staying physically fit and encouraging clients to be fit is due to the increasing cost of health care as we age.
 We’re living longer because of advancements in treating heart disease and other medical conditions.

 Even though Medicare will cover our medical expenses when we’re over 65 years old, it doesn’t cover all expenses.
-It’s estimated a 65-year old couple will need an additional $395,000 to cover healthcare expenses as they age.
+It’s estimated a 65-year-old couple will need an additional $315,000 to cover healthcare expenses as they age.

 This year, I also planned a ski trip.
 Skiing causes me to step outside my comfort zone due to my fear of heights.
 For this reason, I’m a cautious skier and venture only on green runs.

 Even though I ski the easier runs, it’s still a workout.
 Just putting on those darn ski boots while bundled with layers is exhausting!